skostousov/Interior-Ocean-Properties-Inference/README.md

 ## 20/05/2025

 1. Deal with problem in 2021 vs 1993 dataset
-2. Tackle problem of days to expand training set
+2. ~~Tackle problem of days to expand training set~~
 3. make unnormalizer functional

+#### Log:
+- created new dataset class in dataset2.py which allows model to train on several days, thereby expanding training set.